jhammarstedt/SLN-on-Sound/README.md

 # Credits

-Sound data preprocessing and networks are credited to: https://github.com/SarthakYadav/fsd50k-pytorch Minor edits and workarounds were added to the code to make it work as intended in this scenario
+Sound data preprocessing and networks are credited to: https://github.com/SarthakYadav/fsd50k-pytorch

+Some edits and workarounds were added to the code to make it work as intended in this scenario

-Wide ResNet structure as per the original code: https://github.com/chenpf1025/SLN
+Wide ResNet structure similar to the original implementation: https://github.com/chenpf1025/SLN

 ## Authors: